 Here is my top ten list of orchids that look like animals.

 Found on the sides of the high mountains in southeastern Ecuador and Peru at an elevation of 1,000 - 2,000 meters, the monkey face orchid is a popular but rare favourite among orchid collectors, because it has a distinctive monkey or baboon face in its flower.

 Different flowers provide different expressions of the monkey face, from thoughtful to happy to sad.

-Often this orchid is called the monkey orchid, though this is technically incorrect, even though they are flowers that look like monkeys.
+Often, this orchid is called the monkey orchid, although this is technically incorrect (see next list item) even though they are flowers that look like monkeys.

 The botanical name refers to dracula (meaning “little dragon”, as well as people thinking of Count Dracula with the hanging sepal spurs that also look like fangs) and simia (monkey face) and gigas (giant).

 There are quite a few dracula orchids that look like monkey faces, but simia and gigas are better known.